Outer space: Regions near the Earth

 The outermost layer of the Earth's atmosphere is termed the exosphere.
 It extends outward from the thermopause, which lies at an altitude that varies from 250 to 500 km, depending on the incidence of solar radiation.
 Beyond this altitude, collisions between molecules are negligible and the atmosphere joins with interplanetary space.
 The region in proximity to the Earth is home to a multitude of Earth–orbiting satellites and has been subject to extensive studies.
 For identification purposes, this volume is divided into overlapping regions of space.

 Near-Earth space is the region of space extending from low Earth orbits out to geostationary orbits.
 This region includes the major orbits for artificial satellites and is the site of most of humanity's space activity.
 The region has seen high levels of space debris, sometimes dubbed space pollution, threatening nearby space activity.
+A potential scenario where there is a cascade of collisions creating a runaway growth in orbital space debris is known as the Kessler syndrome.
 Some of this debris re-enters Earth's atmosphere periodically.
 Although it meets the definition of outer space, the atmospheric density inside low-Earth orbital space, the first few hundred kilometers above the Kármán line, is still sufficient to produce significant drag on satellites.